NA-varez/Nixie_Tester_IN-1_IN-12A/README.md

 - [ ] Assemble and test the board
 - [ ] Make any fixes to the board (especially Nixie tube footprints) for it to be a reliable design for others
 - [ ] Design a simple DC-DC Boost Converter Supply 12V input to max output of 200V (This will be linked to a separate repo eventually)
+- [ ] Maybe add 3D CAD models to the components

 <!-- CONTACT -->